emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ### Store Derivation

-Now that the Derivation exists in the Store, any Nix process attempting to realize this Derivation or any of its downstream Derivations (those Derivations that depend on this Derivation's Outputs) now has a template that tells it how to do so.
+Now that the Derivation exists in the Store, any Nix Package Manager process attempting to realize this Derivation or any of its downstream Derivations (those Derivations that depend on this Derivation's Outputs) now has a template that tells it how to do so.

 ### Realize the Derivation